lehner-lab/abetadms/README.md

 ## Stage 1: Preprocess fitness

-This stage ('abetadms_preprocess_fitness') reformats DiMSum files and estimates fitness of doubles mutants using bayesian framework ('bayesian_double_fitness = T').
+This stage ('abetadms_preprocess_fitness') reformats DiMSum files and re-estimates fitness of doubles mutants using a bayesian framework ('bayesian_double_fitness = T').
 The latter is computationally intensive (~30minutes on 10 cores) and is therefore not run by default.

 ## Stage 2: Quality control plots